 Dr. Robert is an ordained Itinerant Elder in the African Methodist Episcopal Church.
 She is the Lead Principal and Founder of the Cultural Competency Consulting Group, which provides value-added solutions through strategy planning, trainings and speaking engagements to strengthen organizational commitments to diversity, equity and inclusion.
 Dr. Robert is also the Executive Director for Abolitionist Sanctuary, a non-profit organization committed to helping churches to amass political power to create a society beyond prisons.
 Prior to ordained ministry, Dr. Robert worked for more than ten years with the Big Four Public Accounting firms and the largest investment bank on Wall Street.
 She has also served on the Board of Directors for Casa de Esperanza, which supports women and children infected and affected by HIV/AIDS; and on the Board of Directors for Friends of CPE, which raises funds for educational endeavors to support a public elementary school in Harlem (New York City).

-Rev. Robert’s ministry is catapulted by the prophetic mandate to do justice, love kindly and walk humbly.
-She is an active member of the illustrious Delta Sigma Theta Sorority, Incorporated, a native New Yorker and currently resides in California with her loving husband and three children.
-Rev. Robert can be found on Facebook at Reverend Daughter Ministries, on twitter @reverendaughter and www.reverenddaughter.com.
+Dr. Robert is an active member and Chaplain of the illustrious Delta Sigma Theta Sorority, Incorporated.
+She is also a native New Yorker and currently resides in California with her loving husband and three children.
+Dr. Robert can be found on Twitter @reverendaughter.